 She has led more than 40 B2B and B2C product teams throughout her career.
 She was Chief Product Officer at CareerBuilder and SVP, Product Management at Beachbody.
 She led several verticals as a product and business leader at AOL.
 When she’s not building great products and product teams, she sharing best practices on product leadership topics through the “Fearless Product Leadership” podcast to help product leaders shorten their learning curves.

 She has an MBA from Duke University and a BA from Pennsylvania State University.
-She is based near San Francisco, CA but works with clients globally.More speakers To be announced soon False San Francisco San Francisco Mind the Product Mind the Product Ltd https://www.mindtheproduct.com/mtpcon/san-francisco/speakers/ #mtpcon San Francisco https://www.mindtheproduct.com/mtpcon/san-francisco/ 2020-07-13 2020-07-14 San Francisco San Francisco #mtpcon San Francisco is returning to the Davies Symphony Hall on 14th July 2020!
-Thank you to everyone who helped make #mtpcon San Francisco an incredible event and we hope to see you again next year.
-We’ll be announcing more speakers and more information about #mtpcon San Francisco 2020 in the Presenters and panelists
+She is based near San Francisco, CA but works with clients globally.More speakers To be announced soon False San Francisco San Francisco Mind the Product Mind the Product Ltd https://www.mindtheproduct.com/mtpcon/san-francisco/speakers/ #mtpcon San Francisco https://www.mindtheproduct.com/mtpcon/san-francisco/ 2020-07-13 2020-07-14 San Francisco San Francisco #mtpcon San Francisco will return to the Davies Symphony Hall on July 13-14, 2020 with another awesome line-up of speakers, and a ton of fun activities around the conference – including deep-dive workshops, side events, and of course, our epic afterparty.
+Surrounded by over 1600 passionate product Presenters and panelists In stock 2020/01/09